MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 After you finish composing a prompt or Python script, select **Validate and parse input** for the system to automatically parse the node input based on the prompt template and Python function input.

 You can link nodes by referencing node output.
 For example, you can reference the LLM node output in the Python node input so the Python node consumes the LLM node output.
-In the **Graph** view you can see the two nodes linked together.
+In the **Graph** view, you can see the two nodes linked together.

 #### LLM nodes

 For an LLM node for Azure OpenAI, you need to select **Connection**, **Api**, and **deployment_name**, and set the **Prompt**.
 You use the connection to securely store and manage secret keys or other sensitive credentials required for interacting with Azure OpenAI.

 If you don't already have a connection, create it before you add an LLM node, and make sure the Azure OpenAI resource has a **chat** or **completion** deployment.
-For more information, see [Set up a connection](get-started-with-prompt-flow.md#set-up-a-connection) and [Create a resource and deploy a model using Azure OpenAI](/azure/cognitive-services/openai/how-to/create-resource).
+For more information, see [Set up a connection](get-started-prompt-flow.md#set-up-a-connection) and [Create a resource and deploy a model using Azure OpenAI](/azure/cognitive-services/openai/how-to/create-resource).

 #### Python nodes